Allen Stone

 Allen Stone (born March 13, 1987) is an American soul and R&B singer and musician.

 Early life

 Stone was born on March 13, 1987, in Chewelah, Washington, near Spokane.
 He began his career singing at his father's church.
 His father was a preacher and his mother was an OB/GYN nurse.
-He began singing in church at the age of 3.
-By 14, Stone was leading worship at his church and playing the guitar.
+He began singing in church at age 3.

+By age 14, Stone was leading worship at his church and playing the guitar.
 The draw of music for Allen was mainly being able to express himself to a crowd of people.

-Allen did not discover soul music until he was a teenager, and started collecting classic albums from the 1960s and 1970s.
-He was 15 when he heard Stevie Wonder's 1973 album Innervisions.
+Allen did not discover soul music until he was a teenager, and he started collecting classic albums from the 1960s and 1970s.
+He was 15 when he heard the Stevie Wonder album Innervisions (1973).